Crossing The UAE-Oman Border By Bus in 2024: Best Practical Tips

 Our Experience

 We landed at around 7 am in Abu Dhabi and headed straight to the central bus station.
 You can take bus number A2 from the airport to the bus station.
 It took us about 40 minutes and cost 10 AED for a return ticket.
 Taking a taxi is another option.
-You can read more on our Abu Dhabi page.
+Make the most of your trip to Abu Dhabi and Dubai with our 3-day travel itinerary and cool tips.

 At the bus station, we got news we did not like.
 The Mwasalat bus was fully booked for a whole month!!!
 Some blogs mentioned the option of booking the tickets on the official website of the bus company.
 However, the website did not work, and we could not buy the tickets in advance.